curl/everything-curl/http-multipart.md

 is a line of characters with a bunch of random digits somewhere in it, that serves as a separator between the different parts of the form that will be submitted.
-The particular boundary you see in this example has the random part `d74496d66958873e` but you will of course get something different when you run curl (or when you submit such a form with a browser).
+The particular boundary you see in this example has the random part `d74496d66958873e` but you will, of course, get something different when you run curl (or when you submit such a form with a browser).

 So after that initial set of headers follows the request body